-Larry S. Zilavy (2), Age 54
+Larry S. Zilavy (2), Age 55

 Larry S. Zilavy has been a director since November 2002.
-Mr. Zilavy is currently a consultant.
-Mr. Zilavy retired as Executive Vice President, Corporate Finance and Strategic Planning for Barnes & Noble, Inc. in November 2004 and had served in this capacity since May 2003.
-Mr. Zilavy was Chief Financial Officer of Barnes & Noble, Inc. from June 2002 through April 2003.
-Prior to that, he was executive vice president of IBJ Whitehall Bank and Trust Company, where he worked since 1992.
-Mr. Zilavy is a director of GameStop Corp. and of a privately-held company, as well as a trustee of St. Francis College in New York City.
+Mr. Zilavy has served as Senior Vice President of Barnes & Noble College Booksellers, Inc. since May 2006.
+Mr. Zilavy was Executive Vice President, Corporate Finance and Strategic Planning for Barnes & Noble, Inc. from May 2003 to November 2004 and was Chief Financial Officer of Barnes & Noble, Inc. from June 2002 through April 2003.
+Prior to that, he was Executive Vice President of IBJ Whitehall Bank and Trust Company, where he worked since 1992.
+Mr. Zilavy is a director of GameStop Corp., Barnes & Noble, Inc. and the non-profit Community Resource Exchange, as well as a trustee of St. Francis College in New York City.

-- (1) Compensation Committee member.
+(1) Compensation Committee member.

-- (2) Audit Committee member.
+(2) Audit Committee member.

-- (3) Corporate Governance and Nominating Committee member.
+(3) Corporate Governance and Nominating Committee member.